WHOOP 3.0 Review: WHOOP vs Apple Watch

 How I select the products I link to:

 You’ve certainly seen or at least heard of the Apple Watch.
 In addition to Apple’s popular product, you may also have noticed a growing number of devices being worn people’s wrists—all of which do a whole lot more than tell time.
 Fitbit, for example, is “wearable” you may also have heard of, and WHOOP Strap 3.0 is another.
 If you are into fitness, and you haven’t heard of WHOOP, you sure will soon as the device has some incredible health-centric features and technology.
+I’m going to break down the WHOOP vs Apple Watch so that you can find what is best for you.

 Wearable fitness trackers, or “wearables,” are better than old-school devices that you have to carry around in your gym bag and remember to put on before every workout.